Generalized Assignment for Multi-Robot Systems via Distributed Branch-And-Price: Numerical Computations

-The results are shown in Table~\ref{tb:results}, where the results from the Monte Carlo have been averaged over the number of trials of each simulation scenario.
+The mean value and the standard deviation (evaluated over the number of trials) for each simulation scenario are shown in Table~\ref{tb:results}.
 We highlight that, in all the simulations, the average relative error is always below $5\%$.
 The time to convergence increases with the task-to-agent ratio ($\Ntask/\Nag$).
 As an example, see Table~\ref{tb:results}, Model A with $\Nag=15$ and $\Ntask=30$ requires less communication rounds than Model A with $\Nag=5$ and $\Ntask=30$, even though the overall number of optimization variable is larger.
 This behavior of the Distributed Branch-and-Price algorithm appears to be consistent with the one reported in the literature for centralized methods.
-Similarly, Model D is far more difficult to be solved than Model A and requires more communication rounds to be solved, see, for example, the communication rounds needed to solve Model A and Model D with $\Nag=5,\Ntask=20$.
+Similarly, Model D is far more difficult to be solved than Model A and requires more communication rounds (see, e.g, the communication rounds needed to solve Model A and Model D with $\Nag=5,\Ntask=20$).
 We underline that the number of communication rounds strictly depends on the graph diameter.
-Since we run the algorithm on a cyclic digraph, which has diameter equal to $N-1$, the results provided in Table~\ref{tb:results} are the one expected in case of loose connectivity.
+Since we run the algorithm on a cyclic digraph, whose diameter is $N-1$, the results provided in Table~\ref{tb:results} are the ones expected in case of loose connectivity.
 The maximum number of stored nodes exhibits a similar behavior.
 That is, as the task-to-agent ratio increases and more difficult models are considered, the distributed algorithm has to explore more branches.
+To conclude, we propose a numerical simulation in which robots communicate in a network subject to packet loss.
+We consider a scenario with $\Nag=5$ and $\Ntask=20$.
+Problem data are generated according to Model A. We consider the cases with loss probability $0\%$ (no packet loss), $10\%,30\%,50\%,70\%,90\%$.
+Specifically, at each iteration, the $i$-th robot discards the message from the $j$-th robot according to the given probability.
+Results are given in Figure~\ref{fig:lossy}.
+We show the mean error between the cost $J(\basisarg{i}{t})$ associated to the basis $\basisarg{i}{t}$ and the optimal solution $J^\star$.